 - What's the Cash App Pet Deposit Scam?

-- How to Beat and Avoid the Cash App Pet Deposit Scam
+- Red Flags of the Cash App Pet Deposit Scam

-- Examples of the Cash App Pet Deposit Scam
+- How to Beat the Cash App Pet Deposit Scam

 - Have You Fallen For This Scam?

 - Frequently Asked Questions

 Adding a furry friend to the family should be a happy occasion.
 Still, many people using the internet to find the perfect puppy or kitten could unexpectedly and unfortunately find themselves involved in a Cash App pet deposit scam.